Publication Maintenance Workflow

 ruby scripts/publication_tools.rb new path/to/publication.yml

 Use collection: technical_reports for a technical report.
-The script will write to _technical_reports/ and add type: "Technical report" automatically.
+The script writes to _technical_reports/ and adds type: "Technical report" automatically.

 Add From BibTeX